scikit-hep/awkward/docs-sphinx/ak.layout.ByteMaskedArray.rst

 ak.layout.ByteMaskedArray.bytemask
 ==================================

-.. py:method:: ak.layout.ByteMaskedArray.bytemask()
+.. py:method:: ByteMaskedArray.bytemask()

 Returns an array of 8-bit values in which ``0`` means valid and ``1`` means missing.

 ak.layout.ByteMaskedArray.simplify
 ==================================

-.. py:method:: ak.layout.ByteMaskedArray.simplify()
+.. py:method:: ByteMaskedArray.simplify()

 Combines this node with its ``content`` if the ``content`` also has :doc:`ak.types.OptionType`; otherwise, this is a pass-through.